KatoKode/BTree/README.md

 ---

 ## INTRODUCTION
-The BTree is implemented as a shared-library with a C interface with a C demo program.
+The BTree is implemented as a shared-library with a C interface and a C demo program.

 The BTree implementaton is based on a C++ implementation found at: